kelsheyk/election-algos-byzantine-voters/measure/README.md

 1. Reproduce the experimental results from the Pruned-Kemeny paper for Pruned-Kemeny and Kemeny
 2. Determine if/when there is a quality-tradeoff with our algorithm compared to Pruned-Kemeny

+## Hypothesis

+* Kemeny and Pruned are similar to results from paper
+* The pruned versions of our less sophisticated (but faster) algorithms outperform the normal versions and underperform Pruned Kemeny
+* How much they under perform is what's going to be interesting and useful.

 ## Definitions and Assumptions